globalcitizen/2019-wuhan-coronavirus-data/README.md

 ### World

-For a world map, the process is similar.
+For a world map, the process is similar. __Note that the BNO world data parser is currently broken and we have no plan to fix it.__

 ```
 ./build world